Card Tier List for Back 4 Blood: The Best Cards Ranked

 They will either have to kill the Crusher or use melee against the Stinger’s spit.
 Remember, you are dealing with a ton of Riddens while facing player-controlled ones as well.

-If one teammate is temporarily disabled, you will have to go next to him/her and melee (Stinger’s spit) to break him/her out.
+If one teammate is temporarily disabled, you will have to go next to them and melee (Stinger’s spit) to break them out.

 Mandatory PT – Mobility Card